everx-labs/samples/solidity/README.md

 getaccount 0:<MyContractAddress>
 ```

-If everything is OK, you will see an output containing the similar data:
+If everything is OK, you get the following output:

 ```
 ...